Latest Updates

 You can find this tool in any list of free remote desktops for Mac for a good reason.
 It’s a great tool that works on all common platforms.
 To launch the remote access, install AnyDesk on both devices, set login and password on the first (client) device, and share these credentials with the owner of the second device.
 Once they paste it, the client confirms the connection.

-From that moment, in the free version, you’ll get full remote assistance, including remote printing, address book, and file transfer.
+In the free version, you’ll get full remote assistance, including remote printing, address book, and file transfer.
 With a paid membership, you’ll get remote access, wake-on-LAN, custom branding, and more.

 But even the basic version will be enough to do most remote tasks.
 That’s why this tool deserves its title as one of the best free remote desktops for Mac.